CHEN TAIJIQUAN (Tai Chi Chuan) SYLLABUS

 Martial Applications and Techniques sometimes taught with Push Hands or with Chen hand forms in specific workshops at a higher level.

-Two-Person Chen-style Applications Form from Duan Wei system, first taught individually (no classes at the moment)
+Two-Person Chen-style Applications Form from Duan Wei system, first taught individually (currently no classes)

 Techniques for learning tai chi